Loc7/omnivore/README.md

 # Omnivore

-This little website helps you with processing source texts for machine translation input.
+This little tool helps you preparing source texts for machine translation.

-Modes:
-- Replace HTML-tags with placeholders
-- Replace HTML-tags and text-keys with placeholders

-Copy the translation result back into the textarea.
-Automatically the original tags and/or keys will be restored around the translated text.
+Steps:
+- set desired mode
+- copy source text into textarea
+- [Omnivore does its thing]
+- copy changed text into machine translation program
+- [MT program does its thing]
+- copy translation back into textarea
+- [Omnivore does its thing]
+- Copy changed text into target

+If you need more functionality, please contact me at hello@schleifenbaum.ch.